Swedz/Little-Big-Redstone/README.md

 their functions are.

 Below is a demonstration of how complex logic can get inside of the Microchip GUI.
-This is a seven segment display created by bigfoott, a friend of mine.
+This is a seven segment display created by bigfoott.
 While this microchip does not have a designated output, you can place any number of inputs and outputs as you may need.

 <!-- Direct image link: ![7 segment display demonstration using the microchip](https://raw.githubusercontent.com/Swedz/Little-Big-Redstone/refs/heads/1.21.1/src/main/resources/assets/little_big_redstone/readme/microchip.gif) -->
 ![7 segment display demonstration using the microchip](src/main/resources/assets/little_big_redstone/readme/microchip.gif)